-According to Section R.7.11.5.3., Chapter R.7c of the ECHA Guidance on information requirements and chemical safety assessment (version 3.0, June 2017), substances that are ionisable or have a log $K{ow}/K{oc} > 5$ are considered highly adsorptive, whereas substances with a half-life >180 days are considered very persistent in soil.
-According to the evidence presented within the Registration dossier, the substance may be considered as not readily biodegradable since there was 4% degradation of the substance over 28 days in an OECD 301 F test on ready biodegradability using the substance 4(or 5)-methyl-1h-benzotriazole (EC: 249-596-6, CAS: 29385-43-1).
-The registered substance can therefore be considered as very persistent, which is the default setting for not readily biodegradable substances when value of the half-life in soil is not available.
+According to Section R.7.11.5.3., Chapter R.7c of the ECHA Guidance on information requirements and chemical safety assessment (version 3.0, June 2017), substances that are ionisable or have a log $K{ow}/K{oc} > 5$ are considered highly adsorptive, whereas substances with a half-life > 180 days are considered very persistent in soil.
+According to the evidence presented within the Registration dossier, the analogue substance is considered as not readily biodegradable since there was 0% degradation of the substance over 28 days in an OECD 301 D test on ready biodegradability using both adapted and non-adapted sludge.
+An OECD 301B ready biodegradability study on the analogue substance using adapted sludge also showed 0% biodegradation.

-Therefore, ECHA agrees that a long-term testing is indicated and the proposed test is appropriate to fulfil the information requirement of Annex IX, Section 9.4.1., column 2.
+The analogue substance and therefore also the registered substance must therefore be considered as very persistent in soil in the absence of information on its half-life in soil.
+This is the default setting for not readily biodegradable substances, when a value of the half-life in soil is not available.
+Therefore ECHA agrees that a long-term testing is indicated and the proposed test is appropriate to fulfil the information requirement of Annex IX, Section 9.4.1., column 2.

-Furthermore, based upon the available aquatic toxicity information and the physico-chemical properties of the substance, and in relation to Section R.7.11.6., Chapter R.7c of the ECHA Guidance on information requirements and chemical safety assessment (version 3.0, June 2017), ECHA considers that the substance would fall into soil hazard category 3.
+Furthermore, based upon the available aquatic toxicity information and the physico-chemical properties of the substance, and in relation to Section R.7.11.6., Chapter R.7c of the ECHA Guidance on information requirements and chemical safety assessment (version 3.0, July 2017), ECHA considers that the substance would fall into soil hazard category 3.
 In the context of an integrated testing strategy for soil toxicity, the Guidance advocates performing an initial screening assessment based upon the Equilibrium Partitioning Method (EPM), together with a confirmatory long-term soil toxicity test.
 The PNECscreen is calculated through EPM on the basis of aquatic toxicity data only.

 ECHA notes that the strategy pursued by you is not based on the integrated testing strategy.
-Therefore, ECHA would like to note that as only one confirmatory long-term soil toxicity test is necessary you may choose to perform one of the tests requested under points 3 or 4.
-Consequently you may adapt the other testing requested under the points 3 or 4 - according to the specific rules outlined in Annexes VI to IX and/or according to the general rules contained in Annex XI to the REACH Regulation.
+Therefore, ECHA would like to note that as only one confirmatory long-term soil toxicity test is necessary you may choose to perform one of the tests requested under points 3 or 5.
+Consequently you may adapt the other testing requested under the points 3 or 5 - according to the specific rules outlined in Annexes VI to IX and/or according to the general rules contained in Annex XI to the REACH Regulation.

-Therefore, pursuant to Article 40(3)(a) of the REACH Regulation, you are requested to carry out the following study using the analogue substance: 4(or 5)-methyl-1h-benzotriazole, EC 249-596-6: Earthworm reproduction test (OECD TG 222).
+Therefore, pursuant to Article 40(3)(a) of the REACH Regulation, you are requested to carry out the proposed study using the analogue substance 1H-Benzotriazole (EC No. 202-394-1): Earthworm reproduction test (OECD TG 222)